aws/amazon-freertos-ble-android-sdk/README.md

 ## Setting up

-To connect to the AWS IoT via mqtt, Cognito setup is required.
-Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps, It allows the end user of the app to access the your AWS services such AWS IoT. (https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws).
+To connect to AWS IoT via MQTT, Cognito setup is required.
+Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
+It allows the end user of the app to access the your AWS services such AWS IoT. (https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws).

 **Step 1 - Create AWS IoT Policy**

 AWS IoT policies are used to authorize your device to perform AWS IoT operations, such as subscribing or publishing to MQTT topics.
 If your are using the AWS Console, a step by step guide can be found here (https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html).

-> When adding the statements, switch to advanced mode, and put in the sample policy JSON.
+> When adding the statements, switch to advanced mode, and paste in the sample policy JSON.
-> Because we are using cognito and not device cert, we don't need to attach the policy to device cert, instead, we attach it to a cognito identity using the AttachPrincipalPolicy API.
+> Because we are using Cognito and not a device certificate, we don't need to attach the policy to device certificate, instead, we attach it to a Cognito identity using the AttachPrincipalPolicy API.

 If your using the AWS API or SDK, please use the CreatePolicy API (https://docs.aws.amazon.com/iot/latest/apireference/API_CreatePolicy.html).